ironArray/Caterva2/doc/getting_started/tutorials.md

 ### Subscriber

-The subscriber in host `sub.edu.example.org` shall cache data from remote publishers for fast access from the research & education local network.
+The subscriber at host `sub.edu.example.org` shall cache data from remote publishers for fast access from the research & education local network.

-Subscribers also support `caterva2.toml` and arbitrary identifiers, but our setup won't use the latter as there will only be one subscriber in the host.
+Subscribers also support `caterva2.toml` and arbitrary identifiers, but our setup won't use the latter as there will only be one subscriber at the host.
 Use this configuration in the `caterva2.toml` file at the subscriber host:

 ```toml
 [subscriber]